Company

 This pattern became a reference for NetSuite’s AI evolution and was presented at SuiteWorld 2025, with strong positive feedback from enterprise customers.

-After creating a custom object, users can initiate deployment through Ask Oracle.
-A deployment agent interprets user intent to identify the relevant objects and target account—eliminating manual setup.
+After creating a custom object, users can simply express what they want to deploy through Ask Oracle.
+The deployment agent interprets intent, identifies the relevant objects and target account, and helps users begin the process without manual configuration.

-After creating a custom object, users can initiate deployment through Ask Oracle.
-A deployment agent interprets user intent to identify the relevant objects and target account—eliminating manual setup.
+After creating a custom object, users can simply express what they want to deploy through Ask Oracle.
+The deployment agent interprets intent, identifies the relevant objects and target account, and helps users begin the process without manual configuration.

 When errors or warnings occur, users stay in control while the AI provides contextual explanations and guided resolution paths—reducing trial-and-error without automating high-risk decisions.